 Pedal Strikes on Rollers

-A better solution, or something to consider (especially if you are designing for stider bikes), is a roller that considers pedal strikes, and the critical flat to arc transitions:
+A better solution, or something to consider (especially if you are designing for stider bikes), is a roller that considers pedal strikes or strider bikes getting stuck, and the critical flat to arc transitions:

 Making A Sine Wave Roller (10:1)